British Empire Exhibition: Exhibits

+The Dominion of Newfoundland pavilion was located next to the HM Government building, and featured a bronze caribou, the emblem of the Royal Newfoundland Regiment.
+At the conclusion of the exhibition, the memorial was donated by Major William Howe Greene to the citizens of Newfoundland and displayed in Bowring Park.

+The Australian Pavilion displayed sheep-shearing and boasted a 16-foot diameter ball of Australian wool.
+It also featured a butter sculpture, of legendary England cricketer Jack Hobbs being bowled as England succumbed to the Baggy Greens in a Test match.

 Rather smaller was the pavilion shared by the West Indies and British Guiana, south of the HM Government Pavilion.
 Each of the West Indian islands had a court in the pavilion, as did the Falkland Islands.

 The Malta pavilion was modelled on a fortress with its front entrance looking like the Mdina Gate, and its rear like one of Birgu's gates.
 It was 3 stories high and had a garden.
 It was designed by Alberto La Ferla and Joseph Cachia Caruana.

 The Palace of Arts, which was fire-proofed, contained historical room sets, as well as painting and sculpture since the eighteenth century.
-It also displayed the Queen's Dolls House, now at Windsor Castle, which even contained miniature bottles of Bass beer.
+It also displayed Queen Mary's Dolls' House, now at Windsor Castle, which contained miniature bottles of Bass beer.

 Kiosks, located both inside and outside the pavilions, represented individual companies within the Empire, encouraging commercial opportunities.
 One such was the Pear's Palace of Beauty (see below).
 Since the Exhibition was the first major event after the war, many firms produced a glut of commemorative items for sale.

 The management of the exhibition asked the Imperial Studies Committee of the Royal Colonial Institute to assist them with the educational aspect of the exhibition, which resulted in a 12-volume book, The British Empire: A survey, with Hugh Gunn as the general editor, and which was published in London in 1924.

 Railway exhibits

 Several railway companies had display stands at the Exhibition; in some cases they exhibited their latest locomotives or coaches.
 Among the exhibits in the Palace of Engineering was the now famous railway locomotive, LNER 4472 Flying Scotsman; this was joined in 1925 by GWR 4079 Pendennis Castle.
 Several other railway locomotives were exhibited: in 1925, the Southern Railway exhibited no. 866 of their N class, which was brand new, not entering service until 28 November 1925.
-The 1924 exhibition included a Prince of Wales class 4-6-0 locomotive of London & North Western Railway (LNWR) design, which had been built for the exhibition by the Scottish locomotive manufacturer William Beardmore & Company Beardmore's had previously built similar locomotives for the LNWR, which in 1923 had become a constituent of the newly formed London, Midland & Scottish Railway (LMS); when the exhibition closed in November 1924, the LMS bought the locomotive from Beardmore.
-A Lancashire & Yorkshire Railway designed Baltic Tank 4-6-4T, number 11114, built by the LMS at Horwich Works new was also on display and featured in postcards.
+The 1924 exhibition included a Prince of Wales class 4-6-0 locomotive of London & North Western Railway (LNWR) design, which had been built for the exhibition by the Scottish manufacturer William Beardmore & Company.
+Beardmore's had previously built similar locomotives for the LNWR, which in 1923 had become a constituent of the newly formed London, Midland & Scottish Railway (LMS); when the exhibition closed in November 1924, the LMS bought the locomotive from Beardmore.
+A Lancashire & Yorkshire Railway-designed Baltic Tank 4-6-4T, number 11114, built by the LMS at Horwich Works new, was also on display and featured in postcards.